-.
-I hereby request and authorize the administration of a blood transfusion to Pull in name of patient (name of patient) and such additional transfusions as may be deemed advisable in the judgment of Dr. Doctor2, the attending physician, or those he may designate to assist him.
+1.I hereby request and authorize the administration of a blood transfusion to Pull in name of patient and such additional transfusions as may be deemed advisable in the judgment of the attending provider, free text box for provider’s name/credentials. or those designated to assist in my care.

-2. It is understood and agreed that the attending physician or his assistants will be responsible only for the performance of their own individual professional acts, and that the blood typing and the selection of compatible blood are the responsibilities of those who actually perform the necessary laboratory tests.
+2. It is understood and agreed that the attending provider or designated assistants will be responsible only for the performance of their own individual professional acts, and that the blood typing and the selection of compatible blood are the responsibilities of those who actually perform the necessary laboratory tests.

 3. It has been fully explained that blood transfusions are not always successful in producing a desirable result and that there is a possibility of ill-effects such as the transmission of infectious hepatitis or other diseases or blood impairments.